-It is essential that low level concerns are reported.
-Such behaviours can exist on a wide spectrum, from the inadvertent or thoughtless, or behaviour that may look to be inappropriate, but might not be in specific circumstances, through to that which is ultimately intended to enable abuse.
-We will act quickly, proportionately and appropriately in the event of a low-level concern, to prevent abuse or harm of a child and to promote a culture of safeguarding.
-Dealing with low level concerns also protects those working in or on behalf of schools and colleges from potential false allegations or misunderstandings.
+We will act quickly, proportionately and appropriately in the event of a low level concern, to prevent abuse or harm of a child and to promote a culture of safeguarding.
+Dealing with low level concerns also protects those working in or on behalf of schools from potential false allegations or misunderstandings.

-Staff will receive training about what may constitute a low-level concern.
-More information can be found in Part 4 of KCSIE (2023).
+Information can be found in Part 4 of KCSIE (2024).